Noel Tovey: Early life

-Born in Melbourne, the son of an Aboriginal/ New Zealand mother and father of Scottish-African descent, Tovey endured sexual abuse, neglect and poverty throughout his childhood and adolescence.

-Career
+Tovey was born in Melbourne in 1934 with Ngarrindjeri heritage through his mother and African and Creole French heritage through his father.
+He said to The Age in 2015, "I'm often called a member of the Stolen Generation, but I like to call it the Survival Generation."
+Tovey and his siblings lived in poverty and spent some time in foster care where they were subjected to physical and sexual abuse.

+Dance and theatre career

-Despite this hardship he went on to become successful in the theatre in both Australia and London, including appearing in the world premiere of Oh!
+Despite this hardship he went on to become successful in the theatre in both Australia and Great Britain, including appearing in the world premiere of Oh!
 Calcutta!.
 He taught at the Bristol Old Vic Theatre School and the Royal Academy of Dramatic Art in London and co-founded the London Theatre for Children before returning to Australia in 1990.

-He played the lead role in Skipping on Stars based on the life of indigenous tightwire walker Con Colleano, performed to celebrate the 25th anniversary of the Flying Fruit Fly Circus.
+He played the lead role in Skipping on Stars based on the life of Indigenous tightwire walker Con Colleano, performed to celebrate the 25th anniversary of the Flying Fruit Fly Circus.

+He was the artistic director for the Indigenous welcoming ceremony at the Sydney 2000 Olympics.

+LGBTQ+ advocacy

+Tovey was openly gay and spoke out for the rights of LGBT elders.
+In 1951, he was imprisoned for homosexual acts in Pentridge prison.

+Awards and honours

+In June 2010 Tovey was recognised for his contribution to the LGBTQ community with the {also} Foundation's Lifetime Achievement Award.
+In 2015, he was made a member of the Order of Australia inducted into the Victorian Aboriginal Honour Roll.

+Personal life and death

+Tovey married Barbara Hickling and in 1961 they had a daughter, Felicity, who died in 2005.
+While living in London, he met his partner David Sarel, who died from an AIDS-related illness in 1986.

 In 2004, Hodder Headline Australia published his autobiography Little Black Bastard ISBN 0-7336-1798-0.

-Personal life

-Tovey is openly gay and has spoken out for the rights of LGBT elders.

-Tovey was imprisoned for homosexual acts in Pentridge gaol in 1951 and raped by two of the guards.
-In June 2010 Tovey was recognised for his contribution to the LGBT community by becoming the 2010 recipient of the {also} Foundation For All of Us Lifetime Achievement Award.
-In January 2015, Tovey was made a member of the Order of Australia.
-Also in 2015, Tovey was inducted to the Victorian Aboriginal Honour Roll.

-Noel married Barbara Hickling and they had a daughter Felicity in 1961 (deceased).